uvm-plaid/private_llm_generation/README.md

 ### Reproducing Results in Paper

-### Datasets
-1. XSum Dataset
-2. PubMed Dataset
-3. MRPC

 The following shows how to reproduce results in the paper.
-DOMAIN can be "news" for xsum and mrpc  and "bio" for the pubmed dataset
+The 3 datasets used in this XSum, PubMed, and MRPC dataset.
+The DOMAIN can be "news" for xsum and mrpc  and "bio" for the pubmed dataset

 ### Running Results